 Præsta, quæsumus, omnipotens Deus, ut qui beati Valentini martyris tui natalitia colimus, a cunctis maThis saint fought even unto death, for the law of his God, and feared not the words of the wicked; for he was set upon a firm rock.

 Grant, we beseech thee, O almighty God, that we who solemnize the festival of blessed Valentine, thy martyr, may, by lis imminentibus ejus intercessione liberemur.
-Per from all the evils that threaten Christum Dominum nostrum.
-Amen.
+Per Christum Dominum nostrum.
 Amen.